What’s Happening with KidSpirit?

 KidSpirit Online is a free teen magazine & website for kids created by and for young people to tackle life’s big questions together.
 Teens share online writing, poetry, artwork, volunteer opportunities and examine their spiritual development in a non-affiliated and inclusive forum.

-Read articles about KidSpirit and its teen writers, find out about new awards we’re putting in our trophy case, and get up to date with our latest press releases.
+Read articles about KidSpirit and its teen writers, find out about new awards we have received, and get up-to-date with our latest press releases.

 Congratulations to KidSpirit contributor and Satellite Ed Board editor Niti Majethia for being profiled by Amazing Kids!
 Read about Niti’s passion for writing and her experience contributing to KidSpirit and being honored at the KidSpirit Awards celebration in 2012.